kingluddite/web-dev-notes/full_stack/mean-stack/05-mongo.md

 ## Mongoose is a singleton
 Means when you do something with Mongoose in one file, those changes happen with files across your node process

-* We are not doing anything with the **./database** file, we are just making sure it is required and run
+* We are not doing anything with the **./database** file
+* We are just making sure it is required and run

 ### The Terminal is not telling us about MongoDB yet